stack-rs/mitosis/CONTRIBUTING.md

 ## Building Mitosis

+### Dependencies

+You have to install pkg-config, libssl-dev if you want to build the binary from source.

+### Building

-Mitosis builds on stable Rust, if you want to build mdBook from source, here are the steps to follow:
+Mitosis builds on stable Rust, if you want to build it from source, here are the steps to follow:

 1. Navigate to the directory of your choice
 2. Clone this repository with git.